DeepakKarishetti/loam/README.md

-#loam
+#loam - readme

-Lidar Odometry And Mapping http://wiki.ros.org/loam_velodyne
+## Lidar Odometry And Mapping [source](http://wiki.ros.org/loam_velodyne)
 ```
-This version of code has been adopted from [here](https://github.com/laboshinl/loam_velodyne)
+This version of the code has been adopted from https://github.com/laboshinl/loam_velodyne

  - The original version of this code in the above link is set to work with velodyne lidar
  - This code in this repo has been modified to be used with Ouster OS_1 lidar, which takes care of the